 https://www.npmjs.com/package/@govuk-one-login/frontend-analytics

 We use the pre-commit tool to identify issues before you commit your code.
-It uses Git hook scripts which you can configure in .pre-commit-config.yaml
+It uses Git hook scripts which you can configure in .pre-commit-config.yaml.

-, pre-commit Git hooks check for:
+On running git commit, pre-commit Git hooks check for:

 - formatting issues in JSON files